 - The Gel-Guards in "The Three Doctors" used this trick.

 - Several regenerations in the Classic series use this too, again with a fade.
 Notable is the First into Second, which was done on a broken vision mixing desk which oversaturated the image with light, creating a glowing effect.
 The Third into Fourth uses a simple dissolve.
 The Fourth into Fifth stops the footage three times and dissolves between them to show the Doctor growing a "cocoon" that then fades away revealing the new Doctor.

-- The Raston Warrior Robot in "The Five Doctors" disappeared and reappeared this way.
+- The Raston Warrior Robot in "The Five Doctors" used this effect for its Flash Step attacks.

 - The original Star Trek series would do this whenever the Sufficiently Advanced Alien needed to make stuff disappear.